For each of the supported languages (a.o. Python, R, Node.js, Shell), Kestra provides two types of tasks: Script and Commands.

 However, the Script tasks also have some disadvantages as compared to the Commands tasks:

 • Readability: adding scripts into a YAML configuration file makes the scripts less readable, especially if they get long.
-Inline scripts also lack the syntax highlighting and testability that you would get when leveraging our embedded VS Code Editor instead.
+Inline scripts also lack the syntax highlighting and testability that you would get when leveraging our embedded Code Editor instead.

 • Complex use cases: if your business logic comprises multiple files importing classes and functions from other modules, you will need to use the Commands tasks instead.